PatrickLiu022/Brain-Tumor-Analysis/README.md

 -  <a href="https://help.gnome.org/users/gnome-help/stable/files-rename.html.en" target="_blank">Change</a> the file name to 'brain-tumor.zip'

-- Clone the repo and go to the directory by running `cd Brain-Tumor-Analysis`, add the 'brain-tumor.zip' file into the 'data' folder
+- Clone the repo if you haven't already and go to the directory by running `cd Brain-Tumor-Analysis`, add the 'brain-tumor.zip' file into the 'data' folder

   ![move zip file to data folder](./read_me_pictures/move_file.png)